IT-trials/IT-trials.github.io/_posts/2016-08-15-litetouch-from-within-windows.markdown

 This backup can be blocked within a task sequence and also possibly through a further rule in CustomSettings.ini but I am unsure atm.

-There are various ellements within the "State Capture" of a sequence that can be disabled including, Groups, Network Settings and User Files.
+There are various elements within the "State Capture" of a sequence that can be disabled including, Groups, Network Settings and User Files.
-There is also another section within "Preinstall" called "Offline User State Capture".
+There is also another section within "Preinstall" called "Offline User State Capture" and "Refresh Only - Backup" .

 ![]({{ site.github.url }}/assets/images/7/tsksq1.jpg)